webrecorder/specs/README.md

 Other possible ideas were suggested in this issue: https://github.com/webrecorder/pywb/issues/319

-#### Precedence (to be removed)

-Generally, keys specified in `datapackage.json` take precedence over data loaded by convention.

-For pages, the following precedence should be used:

-1) if `datapackage.json` `pages` key exists, pages loaded from there.
-2) otherwise, if `pages.yaml` exists, pages are loaded from there.
-3) otherwise, if `pages.csv` exists page are loaded from there.

 ## Zip Format

 The entire directory structure can be stored in a standard ZIP or ZIP64 file.